Guggenheim/Collections-API-Spec/bibliographies.md

 Bibliographies
 ====================

 For the purposes of this API, bibliographies are bibiliographies that may or may not be connetced to an object or object constituent.
-For all intents and purposes.

 ## Endpoints